 3. Phone answering procedures

 Picking up your own phone as a business owner is a surefire sign that you’re a one-man shop or a struggling business.
 Even before a customer starts doing business with you, they are judging you based on how your phone is answered.
-Before you begin scrambling to come up with ways to justify a full time receptionist or support an office staff, this is a problem that a live answering solution can fix as well.
+Before you begin scrambling to come up with ways to justify a full time receptionist or support office staff, this is a problem that a virtual receptionist solution can fix as well.

 First impressions are important and by using a virtual office you can have these three key areas covered so you can put your best foot forward with potential customers.